z-dodson/Matrix-class/README.md

 |  8 3 -6  | * |  y  | = |  1  |
  \-4 -1 3 /     \ z /     \ 1 /
 ```

+## Colaborators
+Please create a new branch for any changes